Essential self-adjointness of Wick squares in quasi-free Hadamard representations on curved spacetimes: Introduction

 \section{Introduction}

 In quantum physics an observable is given by a self-adjoint operator in a Hilbert space.
 For unbounded operators the condition of self-adjointness is somewhat technical and rather difficult to prove, but unfortunately this problem can hardly be circumvented in quantum field theory, where unbounded operators are ubiquitous.
-Moreover, in the case of quantum field theories on curved spacetimes the Hilbert space representation is not fixed a-priori, but instead it depends on the choice of an algebraic state on an abstract $^*$-algebra of observables.
+Moreover, in the case of quantum field theories on curved spacetimes the Hilbert space representation is not fixed a priori, but instead it depends on the choice of an algebraic state on an abstract $^*$-algebra of observables.
 When trying to prove self-adjointness results one therefore has to try and accommodate several choices: the choice of spacetime, the choice of state, which fixes the Hilbert space representation through the GNS-construction, and finally the choice of operator.

 To our knowledge the previous literature has been rather restrictive in these three aspects.
 It concerns mostly the field itself or the Wick square and it relies either on the Wightman axioms in Minkowski spacetime or on the properties of a ground state of a free field \cite{Borchers+,Langerholc+1965,Baez1989}.
 The goal of this paper is to prove some results which aim for generalisations in all three aspects, making use of the microlocal spectrum condition \cite{Brunetti+3} and focussing on second order Wick polynomials with derivatives.\footnote{For remarks concerning the (generalised) free field itself in curved spacetime see \cite{Sanders}.} This includes such physically relevant operators as the components of the stress-energy-momentum tensor of a free scalar field.
-The essential self-adjointness of local energy densities (as a component of the stress tensor) could also be useful for the development of a local and covariant version of the useful $H$-bounds \cite{Fredenhagen+1981} in Minkowski spacetime, which estimate the local singular behaviour of a quantum field in terms of a Hamiltonian operator $H$.
+The essential self-adjointness of local energy densities (as a component of the stress tensor) would be an important step towards the development of a local and covariant version of the useful $H$-bounds \cite{Fredenhagen+1981} in Minkowski spacetime, which estimate the local singular behaviour of a quantum field in terms of the Hamiltonian operator $H$.